Ratcliff: Civil and ecclesiastical administration

 The hamlet was divided between the parishes of Limehouse and Stepney until 1866, when it was constituted a separate civil parish (as Ratcliffe).
 From 1855 it was administered by Limehouse District Board of Works, and in 1900 became part of the Metropolitan Borough of Stepney.
+On 1 April 1921 the parish was abolished and merged with Limehouse.
+At the 1911 census (one of the last before the abolition of the parish), Ratcliffe had a population of 13,114.
 By the latter half of the nineteenth century, the condition of the area had improved somewhat - the 1868 'National Gazetteer of Great Britain and Ireland' describes Ratcliffe as inhabited by persons connected with shipping and having extensive warehouses, with the area 'well paved, lighted with gas, and supplied with water from the reservoir at Old Ford'.

 The parish church of Ratcliffe, St. James in Butcher Row, was built in 1838 and served the area until 1951 (it was damaged during the Second World War), when the parish was merged with St. Paul, Shadwell.
 In 1948 the church site became (and remains) the East London home of the Royal Foundation of St. Katharine.
 The social campaigner Father John Groser became the first Master of the Foundation in its new home.

 The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets).

 The role of the Tower Division ended when Ratcliff became part of the new County of London in 1889.
 The County of London was replaced by Greater London in 1965.